 It turned out, however, that Thanom did not enjoy democracy.
 MPs began to criticise his policies and attempted to block his budgets.
 “Never in my long political career”, Thanom declared, “have MPs caused such trouble to government administration as in recent times!”
 So exasperated was Thanom that he decided to pull another page out of Sarit’s playbook.
 In November 1971, he executed a coup against his own government, dissolved parliament and banned political parties.
 The constitution promulgated with so much fanfare was scrapped.

 With the situation completely out of hand, King Bhumibol Adulyadej intervened and took control of the situation.
 Thanom Kittikachorn resigned as prime minister and chief of the army.
 He, his son and his deputy Praphas Jarusatien (known collectively as ‘the three tyrants’) agreed to go into exile.
-Appearing on television, the king announced that he had nominated Sanya Thammasak, the chancellor of Thammasat University, as prime minister (Sanya had no idea that he was prime minister until he watched the television announcement).
-A new constitution would be drafted; democracy would be returned.
+Appearing on television, the king announced that he had nominated Sanya Thammasak, the chancellor of Thammasat University, as prime minister (Sanya had no idea that he was to be the prime minister until he watched the television announcement).
+A new constitution would be drafted; democracy would be returned to Thailand.

 In the years following the 1973 uprising, Thai politics was remarkably chaotic.
 Sanya’s administration would be short lived; while he attempted to rule democratically and to tackle the issues of poverty, the worsening economy forced him to resign after little over a year.
 Meanwhile, street protests became a feature of daily life to pressure the government to continue on the road towards democracy.
 A constitution based on Pridi Panomyong’s version was promulgated in 1974, although an appointed Senate was included.